 After estimating effective gross income, lenders then evaluate the operating expenses for your property.
 The baseline is your trailing twelve month expenses as shown in the operating statement.
-Lenders will look to normalize expenses, which means adjusting to exclude any non-recurring charges (e.g. one-time costs or costs that should be amortized) and include any recurring charges that should appear on the operating statement like management expense and property taxes.
+Lenders will look to normalize expenses, which means adjusting to exclude any non-recurring charges (for example, one-time costs or costs that should be amortized) and include any recurring charges that should appear on the operating statement like management expense and property taxes.

 Lenders will also compare your project to other properties in the market.
-So if you're running a tight operation with extremely low expenses, the lender may adjust your expenses up, resulting in less available cash flow to support the loan amount (i.e. you may get less loan dollars).
+So if you're running a tight operation with extremely low expenses, the lender may adjust your expenses up, resulting in less available cash flow to support the loan amount, which means you may get less loan dollars.
 Most lenders will expect expenses plus reserves to be at least 30% of effective gross income.

 Regarding property taxes, the appraisal's income capitalization analysis will include property taxes assuming a sale.
 So in California where property tax increases are limited, the appraised taxes may be much greater than actual taxes paid.
 This is to reflect how another investor would value the project if they were to buy it since they'd have to pay the higher tax bill.
-That said, most lenders will give you the benefit of the lower taxes in your cash flow analysis since that cash flow is available to pay debt service.
+That said, most lenders will give you the benefit of the lower taxes in your cash flow analysis since that cash flow is available to pay debt service so long as you continue to own the property.